 If the thought of the mouth-watering local delicacies in Northumberland is making you hungry (I know I am), why not serve up a traditional lunch this weekend?

 We’re famous for pease pudding and you’ll find it on the menu at cafés and delis across the county.
 But it’s also available in supermarkets across the UK.
 Pick up a tin and try it with some stottie cake – and what’s that, I hear you ask?

 Stottie cake is actually a bread, not too different in texture to a loaf of sourdough and so easy to make!
 Here’s a recipe I use when making it for my family, courtesy of Lavender & Lovage.
 It’s a flatbread that originated in Newcastle.
 If you’re dreaming of visiting our Northumberland cottages, it’s the perfect tonic to satisfy your craving.

-"Even though we can’t travel right now, you can enjoy a taste of Northumberland with some stottie cake.
+"You can enjoy a taste of Northumberland anywhere with some stottie cake.
 It’s great with pease pudding and ham, or for bacon sarnies!"